luckyWangYan/LF-LGFA/README.md

 ## Compile DCN

+The DCN part of our code is referred from [LF-DFnet](https://github.com/ZhengyuLiang24/LF-DFnet).

 - Cd to `code/dcn`.
 - For Windows users, run `cmd make.bat`.
 For Linux users, run bash `bash make.sh`.
 The scripts will build DCN automatically and create some folders.

 ## Datasets

-Experiments are performed on the EPFL, HCInew, HCIold, INRIA and STFgantry datasets.
+- Experiments are performed on the EPFL, HCInew, HCIold, INRIA and STFgantry datasets.
 You can download our processed dataset via [Baidu Drive](https://pan.baidu.com/s/1okWHXUEbrAt7F3-689P_XA) (key:1234), and place them in the folder `./data/`.

 ## Train

 - Run `train.py` to perform network training.
-Checkpoint will be saved to `./log/`.
+Checkpoint will be saved in`./log/`.

 ## Test